DefTruth/lite.ai-jni/README.md

-# litehub-android
+# lite.ai-jni
-Release the libs of litehub for Android.
+A JNI wrapper of Lite.AI for Java and Android users.